gluru/gluru.github.io/javascript_sdk.md

 ## Installation

 Before you can use the widget you will need to add the following snippet to the website you wish to track.
-This will enabled the docked widget with button launcher by default.
+This will enabled the widget with button launcher by default.
 See [Advanced Configuration](#advanced-configuration) to change this behaviour.

 **Please use the snippet from the settings page in your console.
 The appId here is just an example.
 Also, the environment of the widget source is location dependent.
 This example uses the `us` environment but yours may differ.**